4th of July

 July 5: The Color Run is back, taking you on a colorful journey through Granby!
 The run is strictly a fun run (not timed), with several color stations along the course.

-July 5: Granby Ranch will host live music, food, drinks, and family-friendly activities during Independence Day weekend.
+July 5: Granby Ranch will host the Rocky Mountain Music Series with live music, food, drinks, and family-friendly activities.

 Family Bike Parade